Three-Dimensional Core-Collapse Supernova Simulations with Multi-Dimensional Neutrino Transport Compared to the Ray-by-Ray-plus Approximation: Two-Dimensional Simulations

 Since all of our successful explosions of the s20 progenitor model in 2D are driven by strong SASI sloshing motions in polar directions, we suspect that in simulations with coarser angular resolution at the poles the suppression of turbulent motions leads to conditions that are less favorable for a successful explosion because of weaker turbulent effects (see, e.g., \citealt{2013ApJ...771...52M,2015MNRAS.448.2141M,2016ApJ...820...76R,2018ApJ...856...22M}) in particular around the grid axis.
 For 2D simulations of the s20 model, this suffices to turn a successful explosion into a failed one.

-In order to compare simulations with the RbR+ approximation and FMD neutrino transport in the case of successful CCSN explosions, we chose the low-mass iron-core progenitor star s9.0 for our second set of 2D and 3D simulations (compare \citealt{2017ApJ...850...43R} and \citealt{2018arXiv180503953J}, who found explosions for the s9.0 model in 2D simulations with FMD neutrino transport).
+In order to compare simulations with the RbR+ approximation and FMD neutrino transport in the case of successful CCSN explosions, we chose the low-mass iron-core progenitor star s9.0 for our second set of 2D and 3D simulations (compare \citealt{2017ApJ...850...43R} and \citealt{2018MNRAS.481.4786J}, who found explosions for the s9.0 model in 2D simulations with FMD neutrino transport).
 For the 2D simulations of the s9.0 model, we restricted ourselves to the polar grids that we use in our 3D simulations (`pol/40' and `pol/80').

 In Figure~\ref{fig:S90_comparison_2D} we present an overview of all 2D simulations of the s9.0 progenitor model.
 As the temporal evolution of the angle-averaged shock radii (top panel) shows, all simulations exhibit shock revival within ${300\unitspace\mathrm{ms}}$ to ${400\unitspace\mathrm{ms}}$ after core bounce.
 Apart from stochastic fluctuations, we find only minor differences in the evolution of the shock radii and perfect agreement for gain radii and neutron-star radii.
 Simulations with low grid resolution and with the RbR+ approximation tend to exhibit slightly larger shock radii, when compared to simulations with high resolution and with FMD transport, respectively.
 The time-dependent evolution of the neutrino properties agrees very well between all 2D simulations.
 The bottom panel of Figure~\ref{fig:S90_comparison_2D} displays, as an example, the neutrino luminosities (evaluated at a radius of ${r = 400\unitspace\mathrm{km}}$ in the co-moving frame), which steadily fall due to the decline of mass accretion onto the neutron star.
+The slightly more pronounced drop in the luminosities between ${350\unitspace\mathrm{ms}}$ and ${420\unitspace\mathrm{ms}}$ corresponds to Doppler-shift effects in the co-moving frame quantities associated with the absolute increase of the radial velocity at $400\unitspace\mathrm{km}$ when the shock passes this radius.

 In summary, we find our 2D simulations for both progenitor models, s20 and s9.0, to be consistent with results by other groups.
-For a detailed assessment of 2D simulations of the s20 and s9.0 progenitor models with the \textsc{Alcar} code, including comparisons to results from other codes, we refer the reader to \citet{2018arXiv180503953J}.
+For a detailed assessment of 2D simulations of the s20 and s9.0 progenitor models with the \textsc{Alcar} code, including comparisons to results from other codes, we refer the reader to \citet{2018MNRAS.481.4786J}.
 We will come back to our 2D simulations in some parts of the next section when comparing results between 2D and 3D simulations.